Big Oil back on the acquisition trail as outlook brightens

 LONDON The world's top oil companies are back in acquisition mode, targeting smaller exploration and development firms to boost oil and gas reserves rather than the mega-mergers that followed previous slumps in crude prices.

-Since late November, major oil companies have announced 11 deals worth more than $500 million each with a combined value of $31 billion, the clearest sign yet that oil executives are more confident a recovery is underway.
+Since late November, major oil companies have announced 11 deals worth more than $500 million (408 million pounds) each with a combined value of $31 billion, the clearest sign yet that oil executives are more confident a recovery is underway.

 When crude prices collapsed in the second half of 2014, large oil firms slashed spending on exploration and production and offloaded assets to reduce debt so they could cope with lower revenue from oil and gas sales.